pantheon-systems/documentation/source/content/partials/traffic-overages-faq.md

 ### What about legitimate traffic spikes?

 The internet can make any website famous overnight, and this may not be under your control.
 Pantheon's platform is designed to support such events, and it's one of the main reasons people choose us to run their sites.
-Luckily, traffic spikes are easily discernible and we take this into account when monitoring overages.
-Sustained traffic overages will continue to require an adjustment to your pricing plan as set out above.
+It is because of uncontrollable events likr this that all Performance & Elite plans on an annual agreement recieve at least one month of overage protection (qualified nonprofits recieve four months of protection) per calendar year.
+Sustained traffic overages will be enforced and may require a change to your site plan should the traffic levels see a sustained increase.

 ### What about load tests or penetration tests?